-There are numerous courses in the UConn ECE course catalog that are considered sequential courses (i.e. the Fall semester course is a prerequisite for the Spring semester course).
-These courses appear in Chemistry, Mathematics, Italian, Music, Sustainable Plant and Soil Sciences, German, and Physics disciplines.
+There are numerous courses in the UConn course catalog that are considered sequential courses (i.e. the Fall semester course is a prerequisite for the Spring semester course).
+These courses appear in Chemistry, Mathematics, Italian, Music, Sustainable Plant and Soil Systems, German, and Physics disciplines.

 All final grades for sequential courses will be checked by the UConn ECE Program Office at the conclusion of each term.
 Students unable to pass the first course of the sequence with a grade of C or higher will be dropped by the UConn ECE Program Office from the second course of the sequence and refunded any paid course fees for the second course.
 For example, if a student receives a C- in Physics 1201Q, they are no longer eligible to take Physics 1202Q, since Physics 1201Q is a prerequisite for Physics 1202Q.

 If a Student has received a C- or below in the first course of a sequence but wishes to continue to the second course, the Student must receive Instructor and Site Representative consent and complete a Sequential Course Continuation Form.
 Students who receive an F, W, or WAU are not eligible to complete this form.
 Sequential Course Continuation Forms must be submitted to the UConn ECE Program Office by February 8 or before the start of the second course in the sequence, whichever date is earlier.
 A Student approved to continue to the second course in a sequence will remain enrolled in the second course and all course fees must be paid.
 If the second course in a sequence is offered in a different academic year than the first course, the Student will be approved to enroll during the next registration cycle.
 This replicates the University experience for non-degree students who need to consult with the instructor before registration of a course.